SmartAG-NWAFU/ALBClimateShift/README.md

 ### Data Description

 The dataset includes:
-	1. ALB presence Records: Collected from orchard surveys, public databases, and literature.
+1. **ALB presence Records**: Collected from orchard surveys, public databases, and literature.
-	2. Environmental Variables: Climatic data (temperature, precipitation, etc.) from CMIP6.
+2. **Environmental Variables**: Climatic data (temperature, precipitation, etc.) from CMIP6.
 The topographic variables were derived from a digital elevation model (DEM)  from the Data Center of Resources and Environmental Sciences (http://www.resdc.cn/).

 ### Project Structure
 ```